Wilsonowi/Points-And-Reward-DBMS/README.md

-# Points and Reward Management System
+# Points and Reward DBMS

 A comprehensive **Points and Reward Database Management System (DBMS)** developed for **The Foodie**, a fast-food brand under the Grand Wooly conglomerate.
 This system is designed to enhance customer loyalty by providing an engaging platform for managing point-based transactions, membership tiers, and reward redemptions through both mobile and web platforms.